jimburton/php-routing-bootstrap/README.md

 3.	**Page-Specific Content** (e.g. [app/home.php](app/home.php)):

     These files contain only the HTML and PHP for the content relevant to a specific request.
-They don't include the surrounding <html>, <head>, or <body> tags.
-The page to be included is determined by the Controller.
+Which of these pages is to be included is determined by the Controller.